Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 - Get bored with repetitive language patterns
 - Find joy in clever wordplay and varied expression

 Think about it: Are you ready to trade linguistic creativity for technical precision?
-Can you find satisfaction in writing that prioritizes clarity over style?
+Can you find satisfaction in writing that prioritises clarity over style?
 Are you prepared to follow rigid language and grammar rules day after day?

 ## The "write-it-all" expectation